 General liability and professional liability cover different risk exposures.
 Only general liability insurance can spare your business from lawsuits over a visitor slipping and falling on your commercial property.
 And only professional liability insurance can shield you from the high cost of alleged professional mistakes that cause a third party financial losses.

 General liability covers physical damages, while professional liability covers financial damages.
-Sometimes, a general liability policy includes products-completed operations liability insurance for construction professionals, manufacturers, retailers, and other business owners.
+Sometimes, a general liability policy includes product liability insurance for construction professionals, manufacturers, retailers, and other business owners.
 This coverage protects the insured from lawsuits over finished work that physically harms someone.
 Though this may seem to be the domain of professional liability, physical damage is the dividing line.
 Professional liability insurance concerns itself with lawsuits over financial losses that result from someone’s products or services.

 In most cases, you’ll need both policies to adequately protect your business from the high cost of unexpected lawsuits.
 This is especially true if you work in a professional services industry and rent or own commercial property that’s open to the public.